sabinabialic/SendEthApp/README.md

-# Web 3.0 ETH Blockchain
+# Web 3.0 ETH Blockchain Web App
 This is a code repository for the corresponding Web 3.0 Blockchain app video tutorial using Web 3.0 methodologies, Solidity and MetaMask.

 The original repo can be found [here][repoUrl].